Astros beat Red Sox 8-2 again, take 2-0 ALDS lead

 Springer hit his first post-season homer when he sent the second pitch of the third inning into the front row of the seats in right field.

+So is Red Sox manager John Farrell surprised that the series has been this lopsided so far?

+"They're very good, they're deep, and they have got a number of ways to beat you," he said.
+"So we fully respect and understood the opponent, and they're playing like that."

-A double by Alex Bregman set up an RBI single by Altuve later in the inning, making it 4-1 and ending Pomeranz's first career post-season start after two relief appearances.
+A double by Alex Bregman set up an RBI single by Altuve later in the third, making it 4-1 and ending Pomeranz's first career post-season start after two relief appearances.
 The lefty kept his head down as he trudged toward the dugout after being lifted.

+"Any mistake that we've made these past two games, they've made us pay for them," Pomeranz said.
+"It's playoff baseball, and these guys have come out swinging."

 David Price, the starter-turned-reliever with the $217 million contract, pitched 2 2/3 scoreless innings for the Red Sox.
 Following his exit, Houston tacked on four runs in the sixth.

-A two-out intentional walk to Altuve, the major league batting champion this season, led to a two-run double by Correa.
-The top overall pick in the 2012 draft and crown jewel of Houston's years-long rebuilding project raised his hands in delight and motioned for the crowd to get louder as he stopped at second base.
+A two-out intentional walk to Altuve, the major league batting champion this season, led to a two-run double by Correa .
+The top overall pick in the 2012 draft and crown jewel of Houston's yearslong rebuilding project raised his hands in delight and motioned for the crowd to get louder as he stopped at second base.

 Red Sox right fielder Mookie Betts had an error that looked like it was pulled from a blooper reel earlier in the sixth when he caught a fly ball by Bregman then simply lost the ball as he tried to throw it back in.
 Betts looked confused as the ball dribbled away from him and he was charged with an error, allowing a run to score.